Powerlearnproject/se-assignment-day-2-git-and-github-silvioukoth/README.md

 Tracking Changes: Version control systems keep a detailed log of every change made, including who made it and when.
 Collaboration: It allows multiple people to work on the same project simultaneously without overwriting each other's changes.

-so, its popularity comes down to this unique features such as

-Accessibility and Collaboration:
+so, its popularity comes down to these unique features such as Accessibility and Collaboration:
 GitHub's web interface makes it easy for teams to collaborate, regardless of their location.
 It provides tools for code review, issue tracking, and project management.